FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 This definition assumes the Measurer is already initialized.
-In practice, there may be additional steps before the Search, e.g. when the Manager configures the traffic profile (either on the Measurer or on its tester sub-component directly) and performs a warm-up (if the tester or the test procedure requires one).
+In practice, there may be additional steps before the Search, e.g., when the Manager configures the traffic profile (either on the Measurer or on its tester sub-component directly) and performs a warm-up (if the tester or the test procedure requires one).

-It is the responsibility of the Measurer implementation to uphold any requirements and assumptions present in MLRsearch specification, e.g. Trial Forwarding Ratio not being larger than one.
+It is the responsibility of the Measurer implementation to uphold any requirements and assumptions present in MLRsearch Specification, e.g., Trial Forwarding Ratio not being larger than one.

 Implementers have some freedom.
 For example [RFC2544] (Section 10)